 2) If NF instance to be created contains virtualized part, NFMS_P derives the requirements for VNF instance based on the network function related requirements.

-3) If corresponding VNF Package needs to be on-boarded or changed, the NFMS_P invoke corresponding VNF Package management procedure as described in clause 4.3 in TS 28.526 [7].
+3) If corresponding VNF Package needs to be on-boarded or changed, the NFMS_P invoke corresponding VNF Package management towards virtualized and cloudified NF management and orchestration system.
+In case of ETSI NFV MANO, it is described in clause 7.x.

-4) The NFMS_P invokes VNF lifecycle management with requirements for VNF instance as descried in clause 4.2.2.2 in TS 28.526 [7].
+4) The NFMS_P invokes VNF lifecycle management with requirements for VNF instance towards virtualized and cloudified NF management and orchestration system.
+In case of ETSI NFV MANO, it is descried in clause 7.y.

 5) The NFMS_P creates the MOI for the ManagedFunction to be created.
 If the ManagedFunction contains virtualized part, the NFMS_P may send the request of creating the MOI to the NFMS_P in the ManagedFunction.